incrypt/incrypt/README.md

 ### Pastebin

-* Go to [Pastebin](http://pastebin.com) and enter some text into the input box.
+* Head to [Pastebin](http://pastebin.com) and enter your text into the input box.
-* Upon leaving the box the text you entered will be InCrypted.
+* When you leave the input box, the text you entered will be InCrypted.
-* Click 'Publish' - you'll see the decrypted version of your text.
+* Click 'Publish' and you'll see the decrypted version of your text.

 ## Warnings

 Currently the extension is in early alpha, and is intended as a demo to get feedback rather than a product.

-Please don't use it to store any data you'd be upset to lose.
+Please don't use it to store any essential data which you'd be upset to lose.

 ## What's planned for the future?

-In future we'd like to stabilise the API to enable people to build applications which take advantage of InCrypt for end-to-end encryption on their sites.
+In future we aim to stabilise the API to enable people to build applications which take advantage of InCrypt for end-to-end encryption on their sites.

 We'd also like to implement communication encryption so that communications with others can be encrypted and decrypted.
 For example emails and instant messages.

-We'd like to add support for multiple browsers and mobile operating systems.
+Finally we'd like to add support for multiple browsers and mobile operating systems.

 ## Technical
 ### How It Works